-We have incurred losses and our business will suffer if we fail to achieve profitability in the future.
+We have incurred losses, and our business will suffer if we fail to achieve profitability in the future.

 Because drug discovery and development and the development of database products and research services require substantial lead time and money prior to commercialization, our expenses have exceeded our revenues since we were founded in January 1989.
-As of June 30, 2001, our accumulated losses were approximately \$358 million.
+As of September 30, 2001, our accumulated losses were approximately \$371 million.
 Most of the losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-Most of our revenue has come from collaborative arrangements, with additional revenue from interest income and research grants.
+Most of our revenue has come from collaborative arrangements, with additional revenue from interest income and research grants and the sale or licensing of patents.
 Our current product revenues are derived solely from sales of Vitravene.
 This product has limited sales potential.
 We expect to incur additional operating losses over the next several years, and these losses may increase if we cannot increase or sustain revenue.
 We may not successfully develop any additional products or services, or achieve or sustain future profitability.